swape/js-book/docs/chapter2/functionParameters.md

 On the first line we have an arrow function that have `a` and `b` as parameters.
 It returns `console.log(a, b)`.
-On line 3 we call this function with only one parameter and it returns 3, 2.
+On line 3 we call this function with only one parameter, and it returns 3, 2.

-On line 5 there are no parameters and it uses the default values as we set it to be on line 1.
+On line 5 there are no parameters, and it uses the default values as we set it to be on line 1.

 And on line 7 we have both parameters.